MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 The list of MicroEJ Architectures supported is listed at https://docs.microej.com/en/latest/PlatformDeveloperGuide/appendix/toolchain.html.
-MicroEJ Evaluation Architectures provided by MicroEJ Corp. can be downloaded from `MicroEJ Artifacts Repository
+MicroEJ Evaluation Architectures provided by MicroEJ Corp. can be downloaded from `MicroEJ Architectures Repository
 <https://repository.microej.com/architectures/com/microej/architecture/>`_.

 There is no ``CM3`` in MicroEJ Artifacts Repository and the Arm®